yuzhanhan/personal-website/research.md

 ---------------------------------------------------------------------------------------------

 #### Painkiller Can be the Killer?
-The Short-Term Effect of Recreational Marijuana Legalization on Work Safety
+The Short-Term Effect of Recreational Marijuana Legalization on Work Safety  \#WorkSafety

 [back](./)